'Glimmer'

 -

-Staff supervision: We facilitate individual and group psychological supervision sessions for professionals, including members of school senior leadership teams, as well as for staff working in children's homes.
+Staff supervision: Drawing on our Tavistock training in psychological supervision, we facilitate individual and group psychological supervision sessions for professionals, including members of school senior leadership teams.

 -